dentarg/auth0-blog/_posts/2017-05-16-Introducting_Auth0_Extend_the_new_way_to_extend_your_SaaS.markdown

 Auth0 Extend gives you the power of Webhooks and more without the pain.
 One of the key differentiators of our [Identity platform](https://auth0.com/how-it-works) has been how easy it is to customize by creating [Auth0 Rules](https://auth0.com/docs/rules).
 You can create rules in JavaScript right within the Auth0 Management portal and they immediately are able to execute in the cloud on demand.
 There's no servers or endpoints to deploy or manage as in the case of Webhooks thanks to its [Serverless](https://martinfowler.com/articles/serverless.html) architecture.
 Auth0 Rules are powered by Auth0 Extend.

 You can now have the same great experience in your SaaS product.
 Auth0 Extend includes the Extend Editor, a white-labeled editor component that you can host in your SaaS UI for authoring extensions in JavaScript.
-And it includes our extensibility runtime powered by [Webtask](https://webtask.io), which can securely execute extensions on-demand, in a multi-tenant fashion, and at scale.
+And it includes our extensibility runtime powered by [Webtask](https://webtask.io), which can securely execute extensions on-demand, in a multi-tenant fashion, at scale, and with very low latency.

 Just look below at the screenshot of our Zero CRM sample, and see how easy it is to embed the Extend editor.